 In extreme cases, it may be necessary to use thinning shears to get through tough clumps of hair that cannot be separated or we may need to trim the hair.
 KidSnips’ promise is to always do our best to remove as little hair as possible.
 Some clients come to us with various degrees of sensitivity for pain associated with tangles.
 Parents have told us an ibuprofen before they leave home for the appointment has been helpful.

 You can always use these products or techniques at home if you so choose.
+We recommend products like Original Sprout Detangler, Leave-In and Deep Conditioners.
 Or, call any KidSnips location for a detangling appointment.
 On average our detangling services run about $1.00 per minute.

 If this is an issue for you or your child it can be treated and eliminated.

 Dandruff is a common chronic scalp condition marked by itching and flaking of the skin on your scalp.
 Dandruff isn’t contagious, and is rarely serious, but it can be embarrassing and sometimes difficult to treat.
 The good news is that dandruff usually can be controlled.
 Mild cases of dandruff may need nothing more than daily shampooing with a gentle cleanser.
 More stubborn cases of dandruff often respond to medicated shampoos.
 KidSnips likes to begin with instructions for washing and conditioning hair with the right shampoo.
 Often-times, proper cleansing can eliminate the issue altogether.

 Shampoo by using the pads of your fingers (not the nails) to create lather on your scalp.
 Sulfate free shampoos don’t generally produce much lather but are still cleansing.
 Rinse and repeat.
 Be sure to rinse all the shampoo until the water runs clear.

 Squeeze water from the hair and apply conditioner to the ends and comb through.
 Rinse.